BTCDecoded/bllvm-docs/src/getting-started/installation.md

 ## Prerequisites

-- **Linux, macOS, or Windows**: Pre-built binaries available for common platforms
-- **No Rust required**: Binaries are pre-compiled and ready to use
+Pre-built binaries are available for Linux, macOS, and Windows on common platforms.
+No Rust installation required - binaries are pre-compiled and ready to use.

 ## Installing bllvm-node